DUBA API Integration Guide

 → Calls /memento with patient/case data as JSON

-→ Emails/displays URL to authorized user
+→ Emails absolute URL to authorized user

-User → Clicks URL
+User → Clicks link (no login required)

 → Sees pre-filled form with all case details